Buy Now, Pay Later surging amid holiday spending

 “This appeals to people who maybe don’t have a credit card, or even those who do.
 Maybe you have credit card debt at 20 or 25% interest and you’re wary of adding to it and Buy Now, Pay Later feels like a more responsible form of financing,” said Ted Rossman, senior industry analyst at Bankrate.

-Rossman said the use of Buy Now, Pay Later options surged during the pandemic and hasn’t stopped.
+Ted Rossman at Bankrate said the use of Buy Now, Pay Later options surged during the pandemic and hasn’t stopped.

 According to Adobe Analytics, these services drove $940 million in online spending on Cyber Monday alone.